Texas Ranger Division: History

 Many Rangers enlisted to fight for the Confederacy following the secession of Texas from the United States in 1861 during the Civil War.
 The 8th Texas Cavalry Regiment was also known as Terry's Texas Rangers.
 In 1870, during Reconstruction, the Rangers were briefly replaced by a Union-controlled version called the Texas State Police; supplemented by the 30 man Texas Special Police.
 Both organizations were disbanded only three years later.
 The state election of 1873 saw newly elected Governor Richard Coke and the state legislature recommission the Rangers.
 During these times, many of the Rangers' myths were born, such as their success in capturing or killing notorious criminals and desperados (including bank robber Sam Bass and gunfighter John Wesley Hardin), their involvement in the Mason County War, the Horrell-Higgins Feud, and their decisive role in the defeat of the Comanche, Kiowa and Apache peoples.
 The Apache "dreaded the Texas Rangers...whose guns were always loaded and whose aim was unerring; they slept in the saddle and ate while they rode, or done without...when they took up our trail they followed it determinedly and doggedly day and night."
 Also during these years, the Rangers suffered the only defeat in their history when they surrendered at the Salinero Revolt in 1877.
-After the Reconstruction ended, the original Texas Rangers were reestablished in 1874 under the leadership of Captain Leander McNelly, signaling a return to local control.
+After the Reconstruction ended, the original Texas Rangers were reestablished in 1874 under the leadership of Captain Leander H. McNelly, signaling a return to local control.

 Despite the fame of their deeds, the conduct of the Rangers during this period was illegally excessive.
-In particular, Leander H. McNelly and his men used ruthless methods that often rivaled the brutality of their opponents, such as taking part in summary executions and confessions induced by torture and intimidation.
+In particular, Leander McNelly and his men used ruthless methods that often rivaled the brutality of their opponents, such as taking part in summary executions and confessions induced by torture and intimidation.